BenniBM/Benjamin-Mehl.de/src/data/post/splash-bingo.md

 ---
 publishDate: 2022-05-12T00:00:00Z
-title: Splash Bingo - Eine App für Turm und Freestyle Springer
+title: Splash Bingo - An App for Platform and Freestyle Divers
-description: Eine App für Turm und Freestyle Springer
+description: An App for Platform and Freestyle Divers
-excerpt: Ein kleines Nebenprojekt um Flutter und Dart zu lernen.
+excerpt: A small side project to learn Flutter and Dart.
 image: ~/assets/images/splashbingo.png
 category: Mobile App
 tags: